dested/safe-schema/README.md

 # Safe Schema

-A dependencies-less solution to **safely** serialize your TypeScript models to and from `ArrayBuffer`s.
+A dependency-less solution to **safely** serialize your TypeScript models to and from `ArrayBuffer`s.

 ## Features